cloud-gov/cg-site/_posts/2022-04-25-deprecation-notice.md

 excerpt: Important change to service offerings in the database service
 ---

-This message is to let you know about the planned deprecation of the shared instance plans in cloud.gov’s relational database service.
+This message is to let you know about the planned deprecation of the shared instance plans in Cloud.gov’s relational database service.

-## What is happening and what is the impact on cloud.gov customers?
+## What is happening and what is the impact on Cloud.gov customers?

 As of April 29, 2022, shared instance plans will no longer be available as a choice for creating new database instances.
 Customers will only be able to choose from the dedicated service plans.
 Sandbox accounts will only have access to the micro-psql and small-mysql service plans.

-## What do cloud.gov customers need to do?
+## What do Cloud.gov customers need to do?

 At this time, customers who are currently running shared database server instances will need to migrate to a dedicated instance plan.
 To perform a migration, a customer must export their existing database and restore it into a new instance created with a dedicated service plan.
 We have [instructions on how to export and restore a database](https://cloud.gov/docs/services/relational-database/#exporting-a-database) on our website.